-TRAINING PROGRAM OVERVIEW
+OVERVIEW

-Magic Mile: I suggest doing this after the standard warmup on the non long run weekends.
-By the end of the training program you want to run a 12:15 time or faster to predict a finish time below 3:30 on raceday-at 60F.
-Be sure to adjust pace for temperature increase as noted in # 5, on long runs and on raceday.
-The "Magic Mile" time trial (MM) is a reality check on your goal pace on raceday, and has been the best predictor of finishing under the race time limit of 3:30. - Use the standard warmup (# 11) - Run around a track if at all possible (or a very accurately measured one mile segment) • Time yourself for 4 laps (1600 meters).
-Start the watch at the beginning, and keep it running until you cross the finish at 1.0 miles. $\cdot$ On the first MM, don't run all-out: run at a pace that is slightly faster than your current gentle pace. • Only one MM is done on each day it is assigned.
+NOTE: This is an evening race.
+I suggest that you run at least two of the longer runs in the evening.
+This will not only help you prepare for running in the dark but allow you to find the right eating pattern throughout the day leading up to the race.

+The "Magic Mile" time trial (MM) is a reality check on your goal pace on raceday, and has been the best predictor of finishing under the race time limit of 16 minutes per mile.

+• Use the standard warmup, noted above

+• Run around a track if at all possible (or a very accurately measured one mile segment)

+• Time yourself for 4 laps (1600 meters).
+Start the watch at the beginning, and keep it running until you cross the finish at 1.0 miles.

+• On the first MM, don't run all-out: run at a pace that is slightly faster than your current gentle pace.

+• Only one MM is done on each day it is assigned.